dafnifacility/cli/docs/dafni_cli.md

 dafni get datasets --search "Transport"
 ```

-If you would prefer to output the results in a json file you can use the command
+If you would prefer to output the results in json format you can use the command

 ```bash
 dafni get datasets --search "Transport" -j